Developer notes and examples for nelpy¶

 print(epoch)

-<EpochArray: 1 epoch> totaling 1 seconds <EpochArray: 1 epoch> totaling 3 seconds <EpochArray: 1 epoch> totaling 2 seconds <EpochArray: 1 epoch> totaling 4 seconds <EpochArray: 1 epoch> totaling 1 seconds
+<EpochArray at 0x167775e3f10: 1 epoch> of length 1 seconds <EpochArray at 0x16777662b90: 1 epoch> of length 3 seconds <EpochArray at 0x167771c2650: 1 epoch> of length 2 seconds <EpochArray at 0x167775e3f10: 1 epoch> of length 4 seconds <EpochArray at 0x1677680bf10: 1 epoch> of length 1 seconds

-, but we also get two warnings as a result, namely that no sampling frequency has been specified, and that no meta data has been set.
+We see that we can easily iterate over all the epochs in epocharray, but we also get two warnings as a result, namely that no sampling frequency has been specified, and that no meta data has been set.
 These are useful warnings when constructing an (important or critical) EpochArray object, but not when we simply want to iterate over the epochs, or for example, when we want to compute or plot something related to those epochs.

 The implementation of nelpy.plotting.core.plot (or simply npl.plot) looks similar to this: